induktio/thinker/Technical.md

     Alt-T   Show Thinker's version menu and options.
     Alt-R   Toggle tile information update under cursor if smooth_scrolling is enabled.
+    Alt-O   Enter a new value for random map generator when scenario editor mode is active.

 These developer mode shortcuts are only available if Thinker is using debug build.
 Some of these options require extended debug mode.